tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 - flag files to be checked with `// @flow`

-  this flag can be placed anywhere in JS file - it just instructs Flow to check this file.
+  `@flow` annotation can be placed anywhere in JS file - it just instructs Flow to check current file.

 - run Flow